reergymerej/json-schema/README.md

 ### Requirements

 * schemas should be JSON
+* schemas should document meta-data
+* meta-data should include schema name
+* meta-data should include schema version (String)
+* meta-data should be extendable
 * schemas should document property names
 * schemas should optionally document property descriptions
 * schemas should optionally document property value types
 * property value types should be indicated by a string
 * property value types should be enumerated and cover all acceptable JSON types
 * schemas should allow for nested objects

+### Property Types

+JSON supports the following types:

+* String
+* Number
+* true
+* false
+* null
+* an object
+* an array

 ### Consumption